Affiliate links on Android Authority may earn us a commission. Learn more.

 You could easily substitute services like Netflix or Hulu here.
 If you have access, though, HBO Max has one of the strongest lineups in streaming.
-It has a great movie selection — like the extended edition of the Lord of the Rings trilogy — and shows you won’t find elsewhere, such as Watchmen, Peacemaker, and A Black Lady Sketch Show.
+It has a great movie selection — like the Extended Edition of the Lord of the Rings trilogy — and shows you won’t find elsewhere, such as Watchmen, Peacemaker, and A Black Lady Sketch Show.
 Note that the entry $9.99 fee is ad-based, and limited to two screens at 1080p resolution, without any option for downloads.
 You’ll have to pay for the Ad-Free or Ultimate Ad-Free packages to upgrade those features, and only the Ultimate tier includes 4K and Dolby Atmos.
-You may already have Max for free if you’re an HBO channel subscriber or an AT&T Fiber customer.
+You may already have Max for free if you’re an HBO channel subscriber or a high-tier AT&T customer.

 Price: Free / Plex Pass for $4.99 per month

 Plex is less an app than a way to amass your own media fortress.
 You can stream more than 600 free TV channels, enjoy a selection of free on-demand content, and — here’s the key — access all of your local video files if you install Plex Media Server (also free) on Windows, Mac, Linux, or even network-attached storage (NAS).

 It’s often the cheapest way to cut the cord, but you might still consider paying $4.99 per month for a Plex Pass subscription.
 That enables features like hardware transcoding, HDR tone mapping, and the option to skip TV intros.
 The main attraction may be offline media sync with mobile devices — if you’ve ever wanted to load up your tablet with movies from your personal library, this is the simplest way to do it.
 You can opt for annual ($39.99) or lifetime ($119.99) Plex Passes to save money.